iterative/dvc.org/content/docs/user-guide/experiment-management/sharing-experiments.md

 ## Uploading experiments

-You can upload an experiment with all of its files and data using `dvc exp push` (requires a Git remote name and experiment name as arguments).
+You can upload an experiment with all of its files and data using `dvc exp push`, which takes a Git remote name and an experiment ID or name as arguments.

 > 💡 You can use `dvc exp show` to find experiment names.